Why a converter

 Once triggered the STM32 ADC will sample the whole sequence converting subsequently all the channel of the sequence at the maximum rate.

-This mean there is no pause between the conversion of one channel and the next one in the sequence.
+This means there is no pause between the conversion of one channel and the next one in the sequence.
 We can anyway influence the sampling time of the whole sequence acting on the sampling time of each sequence element.
 This can be done basically through two parameters:

 - The ADC resolution which can be configured through one of its control register (usually ADCx_CR1).
 Note that available resolutions are limited (usually 6-bit, 8-bit, 10-bit or 12-bit);

 - The ADC S/H circuit sample time which can be configured independently on each channel acting on some registers (usually 2) known as ADC Sample Rate Register (ADCx_SMPR1 and ADCx_SMPR2)

 Sample rate registers are split into many bit fields each one representing the sampling rate of a channel (SMP0 is the rate of ADC_CHANNEL_IN0, SMP1 of ADC_CHANNEL_IN1, and so on).

 The available sample rate values are limited and possible values depend on specific driver version (for example 3, 15, 28, 56 cycles).
-The total sample time of each channel can be computed with next formula
+The total sample time of each channel can be computed with the next formula

 The sample time of the whole sequence is the sum of the time required to sample each channel.
 As instance let us assume that

 - the sequence is again ADC_CHANNEL_IN0, ADC_CHANNEL_IN14, and ADC_CHANNEL_IN3